Los Angeles Unified School District: Desegregation (1961–1980)

 In 1963, a lawsuit, Crawford v.
 Board of Ed. of Los Angeles was filed to end segregation in the district.
 The California Supreme Court required the district to come up with a plan in 1977.
 The board returned to court with what the court of appeal years later would describe as "one of if not the most drastic plan of mandatory student reassignment in the nation."
 A desegregation busing plan was developed to be implemented in the 1978 school year.
 Two lawsuits to stop the enforced busing plan, both titled Bustop, Inc. v.
 Los Angeles Bd. of Ed., were filed by the group Bustop Inc. and were petitioned to the United States Supreme Court.
 The petitions to stop the busing plan were subsequently denied by Justice Rehnquist and Justice Powell.
 California Constitutional Proposition 1, which mandated that busing follow the Equal Protection Clause of the U.S. Constitution passed in 1979 with 70% of the vote.
 The Crawford v.
 Board of Ed. of Los Angeles lawsuit was heard in the Supreme Court in 1982.
 The Supreme Court upheld the decision that Proposition 1 was constitutional.

 After the Crawford v.
 Board of Ed.
 Of Los Angeles was processed in Los Angeles, and just as the outcome was upheld by the Supreme Court, Judge Paul Égly, created the Los Angeles Monitoring Committee (May 1978).
 Helen V. Smookler was the executive director of the committee and she managed 12 members from the community, ranging from all diverse backgrounds representative of the Los Angeles demographics.
 Each member spearheaded a sub-committee that was charged with overseeing and working on sustaining the desegregation of "all senior high schools, majority of junior highs, and most elementary schools."
 The committee's Integration project master plan (1979-1980) expanded beyond the Brown ruling because Los Angeles was a hub of multiculturalism.
 Hence, the “(1) logical and sensible, and (2) economical and inexpensive in time and effort and dollars” approach is to desegregate minority school pupils and integrate them into other schools.
 A goal of the integration process was to have small class sizes so that the diverse student population would have more individualized support when dealing with possible racial differences.
 By the mid-1980s the desegregation process was in compliance with the Supreme Court ruling and California propositions.
-However, some would say that Los Angeles is struggling with segregation again due to socioeconomic impact on minority communities, the housing crisis, and an increasingly tense political climate.